Jonny Moseley: United States Ski Team

 Moseley tried but did not qualify for the 1994 Winter Olympics held at Lillehammer, Norway and became determined to qualify for the 1998 Olympics.
 In 1995, he enrolled at UC Davis, but his education was interrupted by his intense training.

 In 1998, Moseley participated in and won the first two World Cup events of that year, leading to his participation in the 1998 Winter Olympics held in Nagano, Japan, where he won a gold medal.
 Later that year he secured the 1998 World Cup Mogul Skiing title with nine wins that season.
 He also won the U.S. National title.

+Moseley doing a trick jump at the Icer Air 2005 event held on the streets of San Francisco, September 29, 2005.

 In 1999, Moseley challenged the International Skiing federation to change its policy to allow its athletes to participate in professional events, such as ESPN's X Games where he earned a silver medal in the Big Air event.
 Moseley was the first skier to medal in both the X-Games (silver) and the Olympics (Gold).

 In 2000, Moseley won the U.S. Freeskiing Open and in 2001 regained a spot in the U.S. Ski Team at the World Cup qualifications held at Sunday River, Maine.
 In 2002, Moseley competed but came in fourth place in the Olympic Games.

 In 2002, Moseley gave the commencement convocation address at UC Berkeley.
 The choice by the senior class committee was controversial at the time because Moseley had dropped out of college.